-- The Ping utility to check if a station is available. - Statistic information for each serial port. - The Netstat utility to monitor used TCP connections. - The option to update the firmware. - Saving of Configuration to / Loading from a file (web browser only). - Information logging by Syslog function and a DebugLog via TCP/IP.
+- The Ping utility to check if a station is available. - Statistic information for each serial port. - The Netstat utility to monitor used TCP connections. - The option to detect WLAN devices in the proximity (NetCom WLAN only) - The option to update the firmware. - Saving of Configuration to / Loading from a file (web browser only). - Information logging by Syslog function and a DebugLog via TCP/IP.